 There isn't much information online to be found regarding the pay rate for this company because their contractors are asked not to reveal it.
 It is clear however that they pay per minute of audio transcribed.

-Some of the Glassdoor and Indeed reviews state that pay is on the low side, averaging around $10 per hour.
+Some of the Glassdoor and Indeed reviews state that pay is on the low side, averaging from $5 to $12 hourly.

 What you earn with Net Transcripts will depend on the deadline of the audio you're transcribing.
 Shorter deadlines pay more, whereas deadlines that are further out pay less.